KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 * At start up, Docker engine finds an unused network subnet on the docker host (normally `172.17.0.0/16`), and assigns the first IP address of that network (normally  `172.17.0.1`) to the default bridge - `docker0`.
 * There is **no service discovery** on default bridge.

+Lets look at network interfaces on the host computer:
 ```
 dockerhost ~]$ ip addr show
 . . .